repalash/threepipe/README.md

   - [TonemapPlugin](#tonemapplugin) - Add tonemap to the final screen pass
   - [DropzonePlugin](#dropzoneplugin) - Drag and drop local files to import and load
   - [ProgressivePlugin](#progressiveplugin) - Post-render pass to blend the last frame with the current frame
+  - [SSAAPlugin](#ssaaplugin) - Add Super Sample Anti-Aliasing by applying jitter to the camera.
   - [DepthBufferPlugin](#depthbufferplugin) - Pre-rendering of depth buffer
   - [NormalBufferPlugin](#normalbufferplugin) - Pre-rendering of normal buffer
   - [GBufferPlugin](#gbufferplugin) - Pre-rendering of depth-normal and flags buffers in a single pass